gokcekve/grocery_store_tutorial/grocery_store/readme.md

     - go index.html and open in browser
     - done your shopping operations and check db, orders will be viewed on db tables

-Rules:
+Basic Rules step by step:
         When you create a new x_dao.py;

             - import it into server.py
             - connect it with sql in __main__ :     # connection = get_sql_connection()
             - in each function you create in a dao file;
                 * you need a cursor first     :     # cursor = connection.cursor()